 - Animal fibres are obtained by the process of shearing.
 Animals are not harmed in this process as they are generally sheared in summers.

-Plant fibers: These fibers are obtained from plants.
+Plant Fibres: These fibers are obtained from plants.

 - Jute is obtained from the jute plant.